splashwizard/FastTrak/notes.md

 -- facebook messenger chat integrated
 -- integrate Roles
--- change the ViewVehicle and EditVehicle(Delete and Fetch) to redux actions and reducers
+-- change the ViewVehicle and EditVehicle(Delete and Fetch) to redux actions and reducers -- add loading to pages where API calls are made
+-- change the API for get vehicle by vinNumber to only return what we want users to see lol \*\* this is important -- ADD IMAGE OF DIRECTIONS